 Making these coconut macadamia nut cookies is very simple, with just a few steps:

-- Make the flax egg by combining the flax meal and water and stirring well.
+- Make the flax egg by combining the milled flax and water and stirring well.
 Set aside for ten minutes.

 - Add all the dry ingredients to a bowl.
 Once the flax egg is ready, add to the bowl along with the honey and almond butter.
 Stir very thoroughly.